spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-2.md

 There are four exits from Security, all guarded.
 The [Elevator](../part-3/#elevator) door is locked and will only open for people with #TeamRatings permissions.
 The hatch to the [Cargo Tunnel](../part-3/#the-cargo-tunnel) and the door to the Habitation section are both watched by a pair of [**Security Guards**](../appendix-npcs/#security-guard) at all times, and two squads of six Security Guards are stationed in the stairwell to the Arena during broadcasts.

-### Clone Room

-Whenever a character is killed, they awaken in the Clone Room, falling out of a vat of pink goop, choking, and sputtering.
-They vividly remember dying and are surprised to find their bodies “reset” to how they looked when they arrived on the station.
-Guards immediately grab the character, who is too weak to resist, by the arms and haul them to the Brig.
-Over the next 15 minutes, the goop mostly dries and flakes off, and their strength returns, especially if they can get something to eat or drink.
-Their equipment will all be returned to them, though it may take more or less time depending on where and how they died.

 ### Brig

 > You awaken to find yourself in a harshly lit prison cell.
 The bare metal walls are covered in graffiti.
 There is dried blood on the floor.
 A handwritten sign reading “VIP Suite” is taped to the bars of the door.
 It faces a hallway of a style you’ve never seen before.